micha/jsawk/README.markdown

   2. Use an after script (`-a` option) to do things to the JSON result set after all transformations are completed by the main script.

-When doing aggregate operations like this, it is likely that you will want to suppress the JSON result set output, and either use the `-n` option

 ### Count How Many Elements Are In The Input Array

 Here we use an after script to modify the result set, like this: